josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 <SideNote>

 You might have noticed the "in" transition is an easing **out**, and vice versa.
 [That's intentional](/blog/great-transitions#8-ins-go-out-outs-go-in).
-The naming is just a little confusing.
+The name refers to the type of easing curve, not what kind of transition it's meant to be used for.

 </SideNote>